The Four Feathers (2002 film)

 The Four Feathers is a 2002 war drama film directed by Shekhar Kapur and starring Heath Ledger, Wes Bentley, Djimon Hounsou and Kate Hudson.
 Set during the British Army's Gordon Relief Expedition (late 1884 to early 1885) in Sudan, well after the formation of Mahdiyya, it tells the story of a young man accused of cowardice.
 This film, with altered plot events, is the latest in a long line of cinematic adaptations of the 1902 novel The Four Feathers by A.E.W.
 Mason.
 Other versions of the story have been set in the 1890s, with different battle events.
+It was roughly based on the White Feather Campaign during WW1.

 Plot

-Harry Faversham, a young British officer completing his training, celebrates his engagement to Ethne Eustace, in a ball with his fellow officers and father.
+Harry Faversham, a young British officer completing his training, celebrates his engagement to Ethne Eustace in a ball with his fellow officers and father.
 When the Colonel announces that the regiment is being dispatched to Egyptian-ruled Sudan to rescue the British General Charles "Chinese" Gordon, young Faversham has serious reservations about going to war, and resigns his commission.
 Harry's father disowns him.
 Perceiving his resignation as cowardice, three of his friends and his fiancée each give him a white feather, the symbol of cowardice.
 Ethne breaks off their engagement.

 Harry learns that his best friend Jack and his former regiment have come under attack by rebels.
 Undertaking the perilous journey into the Sudan alone, he strikes up an alliance with Abou Fatma, a mercenary warrior.
 Harry disguises himself as an Arab.
 Harry and Abou Fatma follow a group of army workers he believes to be spies of self-proclaimed Mahdi, Muhammad Ahmad, and reach the garrison of Abu-Klea, which they realise has been overrun.
 Harry begs Abou Fatma to warn his friends that their destination is under siege and an attack is likely.

 The regiment stops its march to bury a group of British killed by the Mahdi.
 Abou Fatma is captured by Egyptian soldiers; believing he is an enemy scout, they bring him before the British officers.
 He tells the British that he has been sent by a British officer to warn them of the Mahdi's attack.
 He says that Muslims always bury their dead and that of the enemy, but that these bodies have been left to keep the British occupied.
 Faversham's comrades are worried, but ultimately they disregard Abou Fatma's warnings and he is flogged as a suspected spy.